loong-zh/descheduler/keps/1397-evictions-in-background/README.md

 Given the evacuation API is still a work in progress without any existing implementation, the annotation based eviction can be seen as an v1alpha1 implemenation of this proposal.
-Integration with the evacuation API as an v1alphaN or beta implementation.
+Integration with the evacuation API as an v1alphaN and beta implementation.

 ### Workflow Description